Fire Management Assistance Grant

 Appeals

-States may appeal the denial of a fire management assistance declaration and may also appeal any other decision related to the fire management assistance grant program.
-To appeal a denied fire management assistance declaration the Governor or GAR may appeal the decision in writing within 30 days after the date of the denied declaration.
-The State submits the request to the FEMA Administrator through the Regional Administrator.
-The Administrator will reevaluate the State's request and notify the State of the final determination within 90 days of receipt of the appeal.
-An eligible applicant, subrecipient, or recipient may appeal any determination FEMA makes related to an application for the provision of Federal assistance.
-The applicant or subrecipient makes the appeal in writing through the recipient to the Regional Administrator after reviewing and evaluating all subrecipient appeals.
-The appeal is submitted to the Regional Administrator and includes documented justification supporting the appellant's position, the monetary figure in dispute and the provisions in Federal law, regulation, or policy with which the appellant believes the initial action was inconsistent.
+States may appeal the denial of a Fire Management Assistance Declaration and may also appeal any other decision related to the Fire Management Assistance Grant Program.
+To appeal a denied Fire Management Assistance Declaration, the Governor or GAR may appeal the decision in writing within 30 days after the date of the denied declaration.
+The state submits the request to the FEMA Administrator through the Regional Administrator.
+The Administrator will reevaluate the state's request and notify the state of the final determination within 90 days of receipt of the appeal.
+An eligible subrecipient, or recipient may appeal any determination FEMA makes related to an application for the provision of federal assistance.
+The subrecipient makes the appeal in writing through the recipient to the Regional Administrator.
+The recipient will review and evaluate all subrecipient appeals before submission to the Regional Administrator.
+The appeal must include documented justification supporting the appellant's position, the monetary figure in dispute, and the provisions in federal law, regulation, or policy with which the appellant believes the initial action was inconsistent.
 The Regional Administrator will render a determination on first appeals for fire management assistance grant-related decisions within 90 days following receipt of the appeal or requested additional information.
-In the event the Regional Administrator denies the appeal, the applicant may submit a second-level appeal to the Deputy Associate Administrator of the Office of Response and Recovery (formerly the Assistant Administrator for the Recovery Directorate) at FEMA Headquarter Office (for second appeals).
-Within 90 days following receipt of a second appeal, the Deputy Associate Administrator, will notify the grantee in writing of the final decision or of the need for additional information.
+In the event the Regional Administrator denies the appeal, the appellant may submit a second-level appeal to the Director of the Public Assistance Division in the Recovery Directorate at FEMA Headquarters.
+Within 90 days following receipt of a second appeal, the Director of the Public Assistance Division will notify the appellant (i.e., recipient) in writing of the final decision or of the need for additional information.
 If the decision is to grant the appeal, the Regional Administrator will take appropriate implementing action.
-The decision of the Deputy Associate Administrator at the second appeal level is the final decision of FEMA.
+The decision of the Director of the Public Assistance Division at the second appeal level is the final decision of FEMA.

 Renewals